thecrossed/chess_player_analytics/README.md

 g. push the change into the repo

 h.
-Automately run the job every week
+Automately run the job every day

 i.
 Sending emails to relevant people that this work is done successfully or not